KTH-IPS/MARC-Flex/README.md

  </p>

 ## Introduction
-This is the Python scripts repository for MARC-Flex Dataset.
+This is the official repository for MARC-Flex Dataset with Python scripts.

 Download the dataset here: URL TO BE RESEALSED AFTER REVIEW.